 All staff are provided mentorship and support for their training and development.
 Opportunities include writing first author papers, conference attendance, abstracts and presentations, involvement in teaching, and to go on training courses to develop new skills and keep up to date.

-I'm a member of the Graduate Studies Committee (GSC) and Education Policy and Standards Committee (EPSC) within NDORMS.
 I am associate editor of Trials journal and BMC Musculoskeletal Disorders, and a sub-panel member of NIHR Programme Grants for Applied Research (PGfAR) funding stream.

 - The Garrod Prize.
 Monitoring Fairness in Access to Hip and Knee Replacement Surgery in England.
 British Society for Rheumatology.
 21-23 April 2010.

 - Young Investigators Award.
 The effects of surgical volumes and training centre status on outcomes following total joint replacement in England.
 British Society for Rheumatology.
 2-5 May 2006.